msillano/tuyaDAEMON/devices/README.md

    - Download the 'device_xxx.zip' file of your interest.
    - Extract only the device_xxx.json file, and use it to update your 'global.alldevices' structure.

+3. If you are interest to detailed **info about a device**:
+   - consult this documentation sheets.
 --------------------------------------------

 - ![](https://github.com/msillano/tuyaDAEMON/blob/main/pics/ico_ACmeter.jpg) [ACmeter](https://github.com/msillano/tuyaDAEMON/blob/main/devices/ACmeter/device_ACmeter.pdf)